minkminkk/etl-opensky/README.md

 ![Data Flow](imgs/data_flow.png)

+- 2-tier architecture with data lake to store raw data.
 - Data sources:
     - Flights data: from [OpenSky API](https://openskynetwork.github.io/opensky-api/rest.html), extracted daily.
     - Aircrafts, aircraft types & manufacturers data: from [OpenSky Metadata directory](https://opensky-network.org/datasets/metadata/), downloaded as local files.
     - Airports & airlines data: from FlightRadar24 ([airports](https://www.flightradar24.com/_json/airports.php), [airlines](https://www.flightradar24.com/_json/airlines.php)), saved as local files.
+- All source data is ingested into HDFS.
+After transformation, they are loaded as Hive tables into data warehouse.

 > [!note]
 > For simplicity, dimension data is extracted **only once** and saved as `.csv`, `.json` files.
 Therefore, the data will not be up to date in the future.
 In real-life cases, there should be CDC systems that can detect changes in dimension data.